kwizl/bookcraze/README.md

 # README

-# Lifestyle Article App with Ruby on Rails
+# Bookcraze App with Ruby on Rails
-This repo contains code for a lifestyle article web application.
-The application enables registration of users, Sign In of users, posting articles and voting for articles.
+This is a web application where bookworms can share their passion and love for the books that they love read.
+The user can signup, create an article with the category that the book falls in.
+Whether it is a novel or falls in the education category.
+The user can upload a thumbnail image and other users can vote for the article that they think impacted them the most.
+The most voted article appears as the main thumbnail while the rest are normal sizes.
+The category section displays the most recent articles in each category ordered by their priority.

 ## Built With